dvirbo/DataBase_tasks/README.md

-# DataBase_task-1
+# DataBase_tasks
-First task on  Databases course in Ariel university
+this repo manage our tasks in DATABASE course in ariel university